 If you are eligible for any of the scholarships it will be great and another way of covering some expenses will be Part-Time Work.
 Let’s look at that now.

-International students in Australia are permitted to work 20 hours per week during the academic year and 40 hours per week during the academic semester breaks.
+International students in Australia are permitted to work up to 48 hours per fortnight.
 This is beneficial for two reasons: first, it reduces the financial strain of attending university in Australia, and second, it provides valuable experience working in a different nation.

 However, students must pay taxes on their earnings while attending school.
 A Taxpayer Identification Number is required (TFN).
 The only acceptable method of applying for a TFN is through the official website itself.
 Over the threshold of AUD 18,200, all earnings are subject to taxation.

 A couple of the tax brackets are as follows:

 To sum up we’ve got an overview of the cost to study in Australia and a few ways in which the expenses can be lowered if possible.